KSanthanesh/Pop-the-Rose/README.md

   Home page contains pictures of Roses used in the game,Instruction of the game and Benefits of playing the memory game.

   #### Game page
   The Next page is called Game Page, where the game is actually played.
 In the Game page, Restart button option is available to replay the game.
 After clicking the restart button, the popup message will appears.
-Giving an option for the player to either continue the game or restart the game.
+Giving an option for the player to either continue the game or Restart the game.
   ### Pop-up Message
   The last part of the game is pop-up message.
 The game completes with Congratulation popup message. it also provides number of flip cards lifted while playing the game.
+Ok Button also their to start the game again (or) they can close the popup window using X mark.
   ### Future Features
-  - Integrate more games into this website, provideing more option to the player.
+  - Integrate more games into this website, providing more option to the player.
   - Adding music into each type of game.